thinhvo1106-sudo/practice-2/README.md

-This repo is used to practice C++ language.
+This repo is used to practice C++ and Python language.